jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (iii) Crown contributions:
     (iv) the amount that was transferred from an Australian complying superannuation scheme:
   (b) the contributions held in respect of the person in the holding account described in section 72, net of interest under section 84:
-  (c) the total amount of interest that the Commissioner would be liable for under section 84 on contributions described in paragraphs (a) and (b), excluding amounts described in paragraph (a)(i) to (iv) on a first-in first-out basis.
+  (c) the total amount of interest that the Commissioner would be liable for under section 84 on contributions described in paragraphs (a) and (b), excluding amounts described in paragraph (a)﻿(i) to (iv) on a first-in first-out basis.
 For the purposes of calculating the amount of interest payable on the relevant contributions, the interest period in section 87 is treated as the number of days in the period—
     (i) beginning on the day the Commissioner received the contribution or the provider received the contribution (if the contribution was not via the Commissioner):
     (ii) ending with the day that the Commissioner pays the refund amount under this section.
-(4) The refund amount must be paid to the person, their employer, the Crown, and any other person making a contribution in respect of the person, in proportion to the Commissioner’s best estimate of what they contributed, taking into account amounts described in subsection (3)(a)(i) to (iv).
+(4) The refund amount must be paid to the person, their employer, the Crown, and any other person making a contribution in respect of the person, in proportion to the Commissioner’s best estimate of what they contributed, taking into account amounts described in subsection (3)﻿(a)﻿(i) to (iv).
 (5) When the Commissioner has paid the refund amount, the amount of member’s accumulation for the person previously paid to the Commissioner (the accumulation money), and the contributions held by the Commissioner in respect of the person in the holding account described in section 72 including interest under section 84 (the holding account money) are treated in the following ways:
   (a) the accumulation money and the holding account money are public money, and are not trust money for the purposes of sections 66 to 68 of the Public Finance Act 1989:
-  (b) subpart 2of Part 3 does not apply to the accumulation money and holding account money, and the Commissioner must pay the money into the Crown Bank account.
+  (b) subpart 2 of Part 3 does not apply to the accumulation money and holding account money, and the Commissioner must pay the money into the Crown Bank account.

 ## Part 3 — KiwiSaver contributions